 It was during this time that I curated resources from a series of shape and space lessons that I taught this year.
 I have blogged about many of these lessons this year.
 I told my story of how iStop Motion, Maths Learning Centre apps, Book Creator and My Story came together to create Maths Journals with my early years children.
 This is a story that started after the San Diego ADE Institute last year where I met Kristi Meeuwse and listened to her story which has inspired my own.
 I began to put my content together in our Learning Community time and my ADE peers reviewed and refined it.

 On Thursday 6th August, 2 weeks after my Institute and on the closing ceremony of the ADE Institute in Singapore, my Lesson for the Classroom was published by Apple.
 I am so grateful for the support and encouragement to put my content together to share with the world, but I am also proud that my project became a spotlight at the Singapore Institute.
 My Lesson for the Classroom is the first project to be published from this year’s Institutes.
 I am so honoured!
 However, I am most excited that this lesson can empower teachers and children across the globe and support those beginning on their journey with iPads in the early years classroom.

 This is not just my achievement though, it belongs to all of my ADE peers.
 There are so many projects, lessons, books and resources coming over the next few weeks and months.
 It is so exciting to see all of these stories being told to the world.
 These guys are doing incredible things and changing the lives our learners of all ages.
 The Apple Distinguished Educator community continue to inspire and amaze me!

 Thank you Apple Distinguished Educators!
 And Thank You to Amsterdam for hosting us!

-To subscribe to my Lesson for the Classroom “We’re Going on a Shape Hunt” and begin using these tools in your classroom, visit ADEs on iTunes U from your Mac or iPad.
+To download to my Lesson for the Classroom “We’re Going on a Shape Hunt” and begin using these tools in your classroom.